MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/copilot-customize-generate-mode.md

 ## Example: From the RunGeneration() procedure

-This example does changes the content mode caption by calling the `Dialog.Open()` method from the procedure that generates the results (for purposes of this article, the `RunGeneration()`).
+This example changes the generate mode caption by calling the `Dialog.Open()` method from the procedure that generates the results (for purposes of this article, the `RunGeneration()`).

 ```al
 systemaction(Generate)